MarkNatavio/GraphingCalculator/README.md

 If the discriminant = 0, there is only 1 real root

-Finally, this program will also graph the quadratic equation
+If I were to add another feature to this program, it would be to graph the quadratic equation.
+I will do so later, at the time I want to create this project just to refamiliarize myself with Webdeveloping languages.